Greetings, Wordpress Wizard

 # especially for MySQL 8.0

-innodb_redo_log_capacity=512M # only if you have MySQL 8.0.30+
+innodb_redo_log_capacity=512M # ONLY if you have MySQL 8.0.30+

 innodb_log_buffer_size=512M